What is Vedanta?

 You are who you are.
-You don't need to do anything to become Atman as you are already that.
+You don't need to do anything to become Atman / Brahman as you are already that.
 But the problem is you don't know who you really are, which unknowingly brings you much sorrow and suffering.
 So the practice of Vedanta is geared towards removing your ignorance about your real Self as well as purifying the mind so that the Reality can shine forth freely.
 Just like there are infinite ways of getting to the mountain-top from its base and the top is same for all, there are infinite ways of realizing your real Self from where you currently stand but the eventual Reality is same for all.

 These infinite paths are different combinations of four types of practices.
 Each of these four paths (called the four Yogas) are based upon four different and powerful faculties of the human mind - intellect, emotion, concentration and action.
 Its best to practice all these four Yogas as they complement each other resulting in a rapid and holistic spiritual growth:

 ॐ तत् सत्